Erdoğan discusses Libya, Syria with US counterpart Trump in phone call

-President Recep Tayyip Erdoğan discussed the situation in Libya with his U.S. counterpart Donald Trump in a phone call on Thursday, Turkey's presidency said less than an hour after Ankara passed a bill allowing troop deployment to Tripoli.
+President Recep Tayyip Erdoğan discussed the situation in Libya with his U.S. counterpart, President Donald Trump, in a phone call Thursday, the Turkish Presidency said less than an hour after Ankara passed a bill allowing troop deployment to Tripoli.

 In the phone call, the two leaders discussed bilateral relations and regional developments.